How to Burn an ISO in Windows, Step-by-Step Instructions

 Can I Use My Computer While It's Burning a Disc?

-If you have an older computer or are really unsure about whether or not your computer can handle a nice, clean burn and running other programs, then let your compute idle while it burns.
+If you have an older computer or are really unsure about whether or not your computer can handle a nice, clean burn and running other programs, then let your computer run idle while it burns.

 If you have a newer computer, you should be okay as long as you're not running really heavy software.
 I've just gotten in the habit of completely abandoning my computer while it's burning a disc.